Dan Shomron: Biography

 Shomron was the eldest of three children of Tova and Eliyahu Dozorets-Shimron from Kibbutz Ashdot Ya'akov.
 He enlisted in the IDF in 1955, and volunteered for the Paratrooper brigade.
 He was assigned to Battalion 890.
 During his enlistment, his surname was mistakenly noted as Shomron.
 He underwent the paratrooper combat training, and then went to the infantry squad commander course, during which he participated in several operations, including the raid on the Jordanian police building in A-Rahwe, Operation Gulliver and Operation Lulav.

 Shomron was a squad commander during the 1956 Sinai campaign.
 After the Sinai war, Shomron completed Infantry Officers Course and served as a platoon commander in his brigade.
 In 1959 he finished his military service and returned to his kibbutz to work as a truck driver until 1962.
 He re-enlisted in 1962 and was assigned as a company commander in the paratrooper battalion of the Nahal Brigade.
 In 1964, he served as deputy commander of the 202 battalion.
 In 1966 he was appointed as the acting battalion commander after the Yoav Shaham, the battalion commander, was killed during Operation Shreder in the As-Samu village.
-Later in the year, Shomron began his studies in the IDF's Command and Staff college ("PUM").
+Later in the year, Shomron began his studies in the IDF's Inter-Services Command and Staff College.

 During the Six-Day War, he commanded a unit on the Egyptian front, and was the first paratrooper to reach the Suez Canal.
 He was decorated with the Medal of Distinguished Service for this action.
 In 1974, Shomron received the command over the Infantry Corps and Paratroopers Brigade of the IDF.
 He planned and commanded Operation Entebbe in 1976, during which Yonatan Netanyahu (brother of Prime Minister Benjamin Netanyahu) was killed fulfilling his duty as breaching force commander.
 Although Shomron was proclaimed a hero for that role, he did not always feel comfortable with that appellation, saying:

 I also felt some kind of envy from the military and it was not comfortable for me.
 Around the world, until today, they look at me like something from a different world, a super super-hero, something not natural.
 I don't like that feeling of being an advertisement.